-Website http://nisargadatta.co.cc/index.html, notable especially for its video clips and its very large "Photos" section containing over 180 photographs of Maharaj and disciples, including a number of rarely-seen photos of Nisargadatta in his 40s and 50s.
+Website http://nisargadatta.co.cc/index.html [NOTE: as of Fall 2017 this link is defunct], notable especially for its video clips and its very large "Photos" section containing over 180 photographs of Maharaj and disciples, including a number of rarely-seen photos of Nisargadatta in his 40s and 50s.

-Website http://nisargadatta.in/ is Vijayendra Deshpande's website on the Maharaj, with 15 great photos, an audio file of the Maharaj speaking, the I Am Unborn book, the Meet the Sage biographical booklet, Pradeep Apte's nearly 400 excerpts about the "I Am" from the 7 primary texts of Maharaj's teaching, as well as an even more focused selection of 100 teachings on the same, and more.
+Website http://nisargadatta.in/ [NOTE: as of Fall 2017 this link is defunct] is Vijayendra Deshpande's website on the Maharaj, with 15 great photos, an audio file of the Maharaj speaking, the I Am Unborn book, the Meet the Sage biographical booklet, Pradeep Apte's nearly 400 excerpts about the "I Am" from the 7 primary texts of Maharaj's teaching, as well as an even more focused selection of 100 teachings on the same, and more.

 Website prahlad.org/gallery/nisargadatta_maharaj.htm has numerous lengthy excerpts of Nisargadatta's conversations with interlocutors, derived from several of the above-referenced books.

 Website www.maharajnisargadatta.com/ by Aditya likewise has much material on Nisargadatta's teachings.